-Demographic and disease information on newly identified cases for CS data collection will be automatically extracted from OCRIS on a bimonthly or quarterly basis, into Registry+ software, approximately 8-10 months after date of diagnosis (to ensure all treatment data have been received by OCRIS).
+Demographic and disease information on newly identified cases for CS data collection will be automatically extracted from OCR on a quarterly basis, into Registry+ software, approximately 8-10 months after date of diagnosis (to ensure all treatment data have been received by OCR).
 Pathology related CS data elements will also be abstracted from the ePath system, after CS case for staging has been identified.

 Hospitals working with CCO to facilitate CS data collection will be responsible for arranging and providing CCO with remote access to the electronic cancer patient hospital health records where available.
-Where that is not possible, hospitals will scan and upload relevant patient health records to CCO's web portal, copy and mail to CCO, or fax to CCO.
+Where that is not possible, hospitals will scan and upload relevant patient health records to CCO's web portal.